-- a) Virtual Customer Intimacy: Collection and intelligent analyses of customer data for forecasting customer needs, - b) Innovation/Experimentation: Experimentation with emerging web models for continuous improvement, - c) Alliances: Development of strategic alliances to meet customer demands by utilizing core competencies of other providers, - d) Service Excellence: Development of world class customer service over all available channels, - e) Channel Integration: Leveraging multiple channels to serve the on-line customer, - f) Electronic Communities: Design of value added content and functionality for strengthening relationships among online customers in order to form a community.
+- b) Innovation/Experimentation: Experimentation with emerging web models for continuous improvement, - c) Alliances: Development of strategic alliances to meet customer demands by utilizing core competencies of other providers, - d) Service Excellence: Development of world class customer service over all available channels, - e) Channel Integration: Leveraging multiple channels to serve the on-line customer, - f) Electronic Communities: Design of value added content and functionality for strengthening relationships among online customers in order to form a community.

 9.3.
-Prepare a Business Plan Before Entering Internet and the E-Commerce b) Technical Strategy
+Prepare a Business Plan Before Entering Internet and the E-Commerce a) Description of the business model b) Technical Strategy